dotnetdev3/AspNetCoreMultiPartProject/README.md

 				- If Not Development Add UseExceptionHandler and point it to Home/Error.cshtml
 		- [ ] Setup Development Envirornment
 			- Add envirornment type to launchsettings.json or WishList.csproj
+	- [ ] Add HomeController and Views
+		- [ ] Add Generic Welcome View
+			- Create a new Folder "Home" in the "Views" folder
+			- Create a new View "Index" in the "Home" folder
+				- This view should simply welcome the user to the WishList Application.
+		- [ ] Add Error View
+			- Create a new Folder "Views"
+			- Create a new Folder "Shared" in the "Views" folder
+			- Create a new View in the Shared Folder named "Error"
+				- This view should simply say "An Error has occurred.
+Please Try again."
+		- [ ] Create HomeController
+			- Create a new Folder "Controllers"
+			- Create a new Controller "HomeController" inside the "Controllers" folder
+			- Create a new Action "Index" in the HomeController
+				- This action should return an ActionResult
+				- The return statement should be a View
+			- Create a new Action "Error" in the HomeController
+				- This action should return an ActionResult
+				- The return statement should be a View
+	- [ ] Setup Basic Authentication
+		- [ ] Create "RegisterViewModel"